grammyjs/create-grammy/README.md

 go install github.com/grammyjs/create-grammy@latest
 ```

-After installation, run **gmy** command to use the tool.
+After installation, run **create-grammy** command to use the tool.
 You can provide a
 project name as the first argument.

 ## Templates